alexandershov/IdeaProjects/tools/unreal_engine/unreal_engine.md

 Then "Tools" -> "New C++ class"

-After creating a class it'll open Xcode with the code.
-There'll be no autocomplete for UE-related stuff.
+After creating a class, it'll open Xcode with the code.
+For some reason there'll be no autocomplete for UE-related stuff.
+I had "Indexing | Processing Files" in Xcode hanging for a long time.

+You can call your C++ class from blueprint scripts.

+After you implement your class (decorate properties with PROPERTY and functions with FUNCTION to make them visible in an editor), you'll see it in a Content Drawer under "C++ Classes".

+You can also create a new Blueprint class based on your class.